 If you are the decision maker contemplating the use of a UAS, chances are you worked hard to get to where you are.
 The last thing you want to is jeopardize your standing by making a bad decision.
 If you had a brand-new car needing repair, you probably wouldn’t go to the guy who’s only automotive experience is reading a monthly magazine.
 If you were having crushing chest pain you probably would not visit your local drug store for help, you would go to the hospital or cardiologist.
 Why would you consider hiring the guy or girl flying a drone purchased from a local toy or hobby shop and flies around the neighborhood bothering the neighbor’s dogs?
 A successful mission relies on so much more than flying… Project scoping, pre-flight planning, aircraft maintenance and readiness, weather analysis, ATC clearance, etc. are all part of the process.

 Selecting the right vendor and integrating a UAS is directly related to the success of your mission.
 While the use of UAS can provide you with an exceptional product, it’s not something that should be implemented without some consideration.
-If you are considering the use of a drone for your business, phone us today and talk with one of our experienced, FAA compliant pilots for a no obligation consultation.
+If you are considering the use of a drone for your business or for security reasons (find more at SixTechSys.com), phone us today and talk with one of our experienced, FAA compliant pilots for a no obligation consultation.